Pakgard007/Pakgard007/README.md

 ---

-## 🧠 What I'm Working On
+## 🚀 What I'm Working On

-- Autonomous vehicle systems (Master's research)
+- 🛠️ Autonomous vehicle systems (**Master's research**)
-- Sensor fusion, real-time control, and robotics frameworks
+- 🧠 Sensor fusion, real-time control, and robotics frameworks
-- CAN Bus communication with embedded controllers
+- 📡 CAN Bus communication with embedded controllers
-- Arduino-based automation and UAV development
+- 🔧 Arduino-based automation and UAV development

 ---